 an addict's jumpy restlessness, staggering from hurt to hurt, from

 tensely jokey confession to confession, from twitchy spiritual discovery

-; While the Cleveland Plain Dealer notes, "Lewis” has
+While the Cleveland Plain Dealer notes, "Lewis” has narrative

-Lewis has been a contributing writer for Playboy Magazine, writing
+has been a contributing writer for Playboy Magazine, writing numerous

-He has been featured, mentioned and has contributed to countless
+has been featured, mentioned and has contributed to countless books

 the collective coming of age of the standup comedians who defined